 Irish Water is responsible for the delivery, integration and implementation of strategic public wastewater projects and infrastructural improvements in the County.
 There are currently 25 no. public wastewater treatment plants (WWTP) in the County.
-The upgrade of Tullow WWTP is at an advanced stage of design with construction proposed to commence in 2021.
-Improvement and upgrade works are also proposed for Mortarstown WWTP in Carlow, Muinebheag / Leighlinbridge WWTP and Borris WWTP.
+The upgrade of Tullow WWTP upgrade is currently at construction stage with anticipated timeframe for completion in Q4 2023.
+The anticipated timeframe for completion of the Muinebheag/Leighlinbridge WWTP upgrade is Q1 2024.
+Improvement and upgrade works are also proposed for Mortarstown WWTP in Carlow, and Borris WWTP.
+At the lower end of the settlement hierarchy, there are constraints in three of the Larger Serviced